-Designing with LIDAR
+Our Design Process with LIDAR

 For the most accurate designs, Kasselman Solar uses Aurora Solar.
 Aurora is a software that utilizes LIDAR (Light Detection and Ranging) technology to more affordably design solar panel systems on residential homes using only an address and an electric bill.
-Thanks to LIDAR’s cutting-edge technology, it has never been easier to engineer highly accurate designs and proposals for every customer.

 Light Detection and Ranging

 If you haven’t heard of LIDAR, you’ve definitely heard of two things it’s used for: self-driving cars and the Mars Rover!

 LIDAR, short for light detection and ranging, was first used by NASA in the 1960’s for research purposes.
 Now, over a half a century later, it is taking the solar industry by storm.
 LIDAR scanners emit pulses of light energy using a laser at buildings and other objects in an area to measure how long it takes for the pulse to return.

 Generally, LIDAR scanners are attached to a plane with a GPS to measure the elevation, latitude, and longitude of the area being examined to calculate measurements for objects in that area (buildings, trees, stoplights, etc).